mysql/mysql-utilities/doc/man/mysqlrplshow.rst

    Connection information for the master server in the format:
    <user>[:<passwd>]@<host>[:<port>][:<socket>]

+.. option:: --max-depth=<N>

+   The maximum recursion depth.
+This option is valid only if :option:`--recurse` is given.

 .. option:: --num-retries=<num_retries>, -n<num_retries>

    The number of retries permitted for failed slave login attempts.
 This